FuelRats/pipsqueak/README.md

 # pipsqueak
 ED Fuel rats [sopel](http://sopel.chat) module package

+# Requirements

+## Python 3.4
+In addition to Python 3.4 itself, pipsqueak uses the following modules which will be installed for you during part of the setup process:

+- **Sopel** for the bot framework itself
+- **requests** for API calls and fetching EDSM system data.
+- **iso8601** for date parsing.
+- **sqlalchemy** for database access.
+- **alembic** for database schema creation/migration across updates.
+- **psycopg2** for PostgreSQL database support in SQLAlchemy and Alembic.

+## PostgreSQL
+All testing has been performed with version 9.5.1.
+Versions as low as 9.1 should theoretically work.
+Versions earlier then that may also work with some updates to the query used by bot's !search command.

+PostgreSQL will need:
+- A user account for the bot.
+- A database instance owned by that user.
+- The [fuzzystrmatch](http://www.postgresql.org/docs/9.5/static/fuzzystrmatch.html) extension loaded into the bot's database.
+This is included with PostgreSQL, it can be added by any superuser with `CREATE EXTENSION fuzzystrmatch;`

+### Alternate database options
+Theoretically, another database can be used instead of PostgreSQL provided that SQLAlchemy and Alembic support it.
+Using another database will require adjusting the query used in !search to use an appropriate fuzzy-matching function, and has some possible issues when refreshing the systemlist.

+There are potential locking issues with SQLite and possibly MySQL, notably during the couple of minutes it takes to refresh the starsystem list.

 # Installation instructions
 Requires Sopel to be installed, for more information on this see [Sopel's website](http://sopel.chat/download.html).
 Following the virtualenv setup procedure should install sopel.